 Eligibility for release points and release value per species is set out in the table below.
 Each angler may record on their fish entry form up to 10 gamefish releases per day per angler.
 There will be no cap on the number of billfish releases per day (in other words an angler can have as many billfish releases as s/he achieves) though video footage of each billfish release will be required.

-To be awarded billfish release points, the video footage must include sufficient continuous footage to (1) clearly identify the species; (2) show a team member, the angler or crew touching the leader while the fish is still hooked; (3) identify the time and date of the catch; and (4) show the catch and full release of the fish.
+To be awarded billfish release points, the video footage must include sufficient continuous footage to (1) clearly identify the species; (2) show a team member, the angler or crew touching the leader (as described above) while the fish is still hooked; (3) identify the time and date of the catch; and (4) show the catch and full release of the fish.
 The video must be continuous, with no breaks in recording, and identify all of these elements.

 |Species||Release points on 12lb line||Release points on 30lb line|